 Your headphones may be disabled which is why they don’t show up on listed devices.
 Make sure the “Show Disabled Devices'' option is checked.
 If not, then check it and your headphones will now show up as a listed device.

-If you have any more suggestions on how to solve this problem, write it down in the comments section.
+If you have more suggestions on solving this problem, write them in the comments section.
 Also, visit our website for more such articles.